 Accommodation requests for the selection process:

-A candidate can request an accommodation prior to any component of the selection process.
+A candidate can request an accommodation prior to any stage of the selection process.
 Accommodation requests usually begins when a candidate notifies the recruitment team, advising whether they require an accommodation.
 The recruitment team will do our best to accommodate your needs.

 Accommodation for employees at work: